Ashley Joens: "Super senior" season

 Shortly after the Cyclones' 2022 NCAA tournament run ended, Joens announced that she would forego the WNBA draft and return for a fifth season at Iowa State.
 Because the 2020–21 basketball season had been extensively disrupted by COVID-19, the NCAA had ruled that said season would not be counted against the athletic eligibility of any basketball player, giving her the option of an extra college season.
 Joens was named to the six-member AP preseason All-America team on October 25, 2022.
 She went on to lead the Big 12 in scoring and rank third in rebounding during the conference season, and was named the conference player of the year.
-During the Big 12 tournament, Joens became the 14th player in NCAA Division I history to score 3,000 career points, and was named the tournament's most outstanding player after leading the Cyclones to the title.
+During the Big 12 tournament, Joens became the 14th player in NCAA Division I women's history to score 3,000 career points, and was named the tournament's most outstanding player after leading the Cyclones to the title.